johnchu2022/website/_pages/home.md

 I received my Ph.D. in Finance from Indiana University Bloomington (IUB) and an M.B.A. from the Saïd Business School at the University of Oxford.
 Joining Monash University in 2016, I was Dean's Commendation for Excellence in Research in 2020.

 With a background of multiple cultures, I declare my sole Australian nationality and proudly call Australia my home country.
 I cancelled my Beijing household registration (注銷北京戶口) in 2016.
-The Hong Kong Immigration Department confirmed, in 2025, my declaration of a change of nationality (國籍變更申報) to Australia.
+The Hong Kong Immigration Department confirmed in 2025 that I had declared a change of nationality (國籍變更申報) to Australia.

 Since 2001, I have been on a journey of faith towards Christianity.
 John C. Chu is my choice of cultural appreciation.
 The CCP’s pinyin for my name, as (Zhongyan Zhu), was renounced in 2022.